William-Yeh/docker-ansible/README.md

 Done!

-For more advanced usage, the role in Ansible Galaxy [`williamyeh/nginx`](https://galaxy.ansible.com/list#/roles/2245) also demonstrates how to do a simple integration test for a variety of Linux distributions on [Travis CI](https://travis-ci.org/)’s Ubuntu 12.04 worker instances.
+For more advanced usage, the role in Ansible Galaxy [`williamyeh/nginx`](https://galaxy.ansible.com/list#/roles/2245) also demonstrates how to do a simple integration test for a variety of Linux distributions on [CircleCI](https://circleci.com/)'s and [Travis CI](https://travis-ci.org/)’s Ubuntu 12.04 worker instances.